-- 2.1 The Corporate Leadership Team (CLT) gave early consideration to what steps we should plan for, both in respect of the continued delivery of our services and any actions we may need to take in response to the pandemic. - 2.2 The previous decisions Members have made in relation to transformation, including the investment in more agile working solutions for staff through the replacement of PC's with laptops, meant we were well placed to ensure that in general staff could work from home. - 2.3 To manage our response we initiated daily "Business Continuity" virtual meetings, with an extended senior team to include key staff leading on a number of themes relating to our own service delivery and to initiate our response to requests from the government and the KRF.
+- 2.1 The Corporate Leadership Team (CLT) gave early consideration to what steps we should plan for, both in respect of the continued delivery of our services and any actions we may need to take in response to the pandemic. - 2.2 The previous decisions Members have made in relation to transformation, including the investment in more agile working solutions for staff through the replacement of PC's with laptops and flexible ways of working, meant we were well placed to ensure that staff could work efficiently from a remote base. - 2.3 To manage our response we initiated daily "Business Continuity" virtual meetings with an extended senior team, to include key emergency responders leading on a number of themes relating to our own service delivery, and to initiate our response to requests from the government and the KRF.